Viv Kicks Off The Chat Bot Wars

 Will Bots Make It Easier or Harder to Be Visible?

-Viv, a new audio AI chat bot from the founders of Siri made its debut yesterday at Disrupt NY.
-While the audio recognition was interesting, it wasn’t the most interesting piece of it (Nuance provides the audio recognition) – Viv literally automatically generates code in order to provide the response that the user is looking for.
+Viv, a new audio AI chatbot from Siri’s founders, debuted yesterday at Disrupt NY.
+While the audio recognition was interesting, it wasn’t the most interesting piece of it (Nuance provides the audio recognition) – Viv automatically generates code to provide the response that the user is looking for.
 The AI writes its own code.
-In the example they gave, Viv took about 10 milliseconds to write a 44 step program in order to respond to a query.
+In the example they gave, Viv took about ten milliseconds to write a 44-step program in order to respond to a query.
 Conceivably, the code itself, once written by Viv, is reusable, making the code development and execution even faster.
 If I ask Viv to book me a car to the airport, it can reach out and connect to any myriad of services in order to provide the best possible solution to my question.

-If you’ve heard this before, then you aren’t losing it – it’s Apple Siri and Amazon Echo, but with a very big difference – it’s disconnected from either of those ecosystems, and is therefore free to connect to any service in order to provide the responses to the customer.
-Since its ecosystem agnostic, it will likely provide the best possible set of responses (assuming that the Viv team don’t sell out to Google or Facebook in the meantime), since its not tied to a single ecosystem.
+If you’ve heard this before, then you aren’t losing it – it’s Apple Siri and Amazon Echo, but with a very big difference – it’s disconnected from either of those ecosystems and is, therefore, free to connect to any service in order to provide the responses to the customer.
+Since it’s ecosystem agnostic, it will likely provide the best possible set of responses (assuming that the Viv team doesn’t sell out to Google or Facebook in the meantime), since it’s not tied to a single ecosystem.

 We are just seeing the tip of the virtual AI iceberg, which is great for the continuing improvement of services like this.
 Once these become useful enough, they may really begin to topple our tendencies to simply search Google and use that result.

-Here’s what I mean: right now a small business can pay a few bucks to be listed near the top of the page when the matching search terms are read.
-But in the world of chat bots, maybe the user will only want the first one or two options, or just the best option.
-Will Viv and her sisters give the user the best option, or will they just give the user the name of the business who paid the most for placement?
-Virtual assistant companies have a great opportunity to finally truly shut down the noise of the internet and provide the user with the absolute best option, barring any financial based positioning.
-Maybe, this time, the most relevant option will be the one provided by Viv, instead of the one best positioned by content marketing or the one who paid the most.
+Here’s what I mean: right now, a small business can pay a few bucks to be listed near the top of the page when the matching search terms are read.
+But in the world of chatbots, the user may want only the first one or two options or just the best option.
+Will Viv and her sisters give the user the best option, or will they just give the user the name of the business that paid the most for placement?
+Virtual assistant companies have a great opportunity to finally truly shut down the noise of the internet and provide the user with the absolute best option, barring any financial-based positioning.
+Maybe, this time, the most relevant option will be the one provided by Viv instead of the one best positioned by content marketing or the one who paid the most.